esamattis/neovim-config/bundle/slimux/README.md

 ## Keyboard Shortcuts

-Slimux does not force shortcuts on your Vim, but here's something you can put to your `.vimrc`
+Slimux does not force any shortcuts on your Vim, but here's something you can put to your `.vimrc`

     map <Leader>s :SlimuxREPLSendLine<CR>
     vmap <Leader>s :SlimuxREPLSendSelection<CR>
     map <Leader>a :SlimuxShellLast<CR>

+Or if you like something more Emacs Slime style try something like this:

+    map <C-c><C-c> :SlimuxREPLSendLine<CR>
+    map <C-c><C-c> :SlimuxREPLSendSelection<CR>

 You may also add shortcuts to other commands too.